MrJoy/frisky/README.md

   # they're put there and stop when there are none left.
   searcher.discovery_responses.pop do |notification|

-    # Playful::ControlPoint::Device objects are EventMachine::Deferrables, so you
+    # Frisky::ControlPoint::Device objects are EventMachine::Deferrables, so you
     # need to define callback and errback blocks to handle when the Device
     # object is done being created.
-    device_creator = Playful::ControlPoint::Device.new(ssdp_notification: notification)
+    device_creator = Frisky::ControlPoint::Device.new(ssdp_notification: notification)

     device_creator.errback do
       puts "Failed creating the device."